stanfordnlp/CoreNLP/doc/tagger/README-Models.txt

 When trained on the train part of the ATB p1-3 split done for the 2005 JHU Summer Workshop (Diab split), using (augmented) Bies tags, it gets the following performance:
-96.26% on dev portion according to Diab split
+96.26% on test portion according to Diab split
 (80.14% on unknown words)

 French tagger
 ---------------------------